martinkearn/openai-video-to-speech/README.md

 # openai-video-to-speech
-A Python script which converts an MP4 video to speech using Azure OpenAI services.
+A set of Python scripts which converts an MP4 video to speech using Azure OpenAI services.

-The script does the following:
 1. Take an MP4 video as a input
+1. Strip audio from input video
-1. Creates a transcription from the video's audio
+1. Creates a transcription from the audio
-1. Create an OpenAI text-to-speech version of the transcription
+1. Create an text-to-speech audio file from the transcription

 ## Setup OpenAI Service
 If you want to use Azure OpenAI voices, you need to setup an Azure OpenAI service.